Buerstenmacher/rom_header/README.md

 	File
 	rom_wiringpin.h:	wrapper for wiringPi library
-	//it depends on installed wiringPi and beeing on an raspberryPi computer
+	//it depends on installed wiringPi and being on an raspberry-Pi computer